 Note the "J. G. Blystone Production" mention in the above lobby card from OH, YOU TONY!
 (Fox, 1924) - this was one of many Tom Mix silents churned out by Stan's brother John Gilman "Jack" Blystone.

-Based on the census records, big, gruff Stanley Blystone was in Hollywood in 1920, working as an assistant director.
+Based on the census records and tradepaper articles, big, gruff Stanley Blystone was in Hollywood circa 1917, working as an assistant director.
 A few years later, he shifted from duties behind the camera to acting jobs.

-In sound films, he free-lanced anywhere and everywhere.
-In westerns, he was the brains heavy or second-in-command ... or just a gruff and burly galoot who was a member of the gang.
+In sound films, he free-lanced anywhere and everywhere, sometimes billed and sometimes in uncredited roles.
+In westerns, he was the brains heavy or second-in-command ... but most often played a gruff and burly galoot who was a gang member.
 In non-westerns, he was a cop in uniform, plain clothes detective, prison guard, sailor, ship's captain, barkeep, prisoner ... you name it.

 Les Adams has him identified in about 375 sound era films - of those, 105 are westerns and 33 are serials.
-Blystone did some work at Republic Pictures - from 1936-1955, he appeared in 56 films which are a mix of westerns, serials and other features.
-Pay attention to those film statistics as over half of Stan's film work was NOT in oaters and cliffhangers.
+Pay attention to those quantities as over half of Stan's film work was NOT in oaters and cliffhangers.
 Instead, he was picking up paydays doing various A and B grade features as well as forty or so shorts.
-His extensive work in two-reelers (shorts) includes over twenty losing battles with the Three Stooges at Columbia Pictures during the years 1933-1954.
+His extensive work in two-reelers (shorts) includes over twenty losing battles with the Three Stooges at Columbia Pictures during the years 1933 - 1954.
+Blystone did some work at Republic Pictures - from 1936 - 1955, he appeared in 50+ films which are a mix of westerns, serials and other features.

 |Left is Alma Tell (1898-1937) as the female lead in THE SILENT COMMAND (Fox, 1923) which co-starred Edmund Lowe.
 Photo from the November 3, 1923 issue of Exhibitors Trade Review which is available at the Internet Archive.|

-Stan and Alma were married in December, 1932.
-She passed away from a heart attack at their home in December, 1937.
+Stan and Alma married on December 18, 1932.
+She passed away from a heart attack at their home on December 29, 1937.
 They had no children.

 William Stanley Blystone: http://us.imdb.com/name/nm0090008/